citusdata/citus_docs/ref-arch/real-time-analytics.rst

 we can answer the query approximately, using a datatype called hyperloglog, or HLL, which takes a surprisingly small amount of space to tell you approximately how many unique elements are in the set you pass it.
-Their accuracy can be adjusted, we'll use ones which, using only [xxx]kb, will be able to count up to billions of unique visitors with at most [xxx]% error.
+Their accuracy can be adjusted, we'll use ones which, using only 1280 bytes, will be able to count up to tens of billions of unique visitors with at most 2.2% error.

 An equivalent problem appears if you want to run a global query, such has the number of unique ip addresses who visited any site over some time period.
 Without HLLs this query